-I was raised by a single mother who has been an entrepreneur all her life.
-Being in a huge family of 13 kids, my mother tried all sorts of small businesses until she settled for crafts, dress making and tailoring, after a good samaritan helped her learn some basic vocational skills.
-From an early age of 10, I grew up learning how to use a sewing machine, how to make sales, and that made me absorb many ideas and concepts in business.
-I however experienced first hand the struggles that my mother had to go through each day to provide basic needs for my siblings and I.
+I was raised by a single refugee mother who has been an inspiration to me.
+Being in a huge family of 13 kids, my mother performed various casual jobs until she settled for crafts, dress making and tailoring, after a good Samaritan helped her learn some basic vocational skills.
+From an early age of 10, I grew up learning how to sale crafts products in the famous ‘Maasai Markets’ in Nairobi.
+I experienced first hand the struggles that my mother had to go through each day to provide basic needs for my siblings and I.

 I wanted to help my mother and other women like her to be part of positive development both at local, regional and global level.
 I wanted to see African Designs in stores and homes around the world.
 That is why I started TungaTunga.